nndpznn/StratRoulette/ideation.md

 ## Guiding Questions

 ### Which audiences did you consider, and which one did you settle on for your app?
 We considered college students, gamers, Destiny 2 players, Logic and Computer Design students, and Den-goers.
-We settled on Destiny 2 players for now.
+We settled on gamers for now.

 ### List the ten needs that you identified for your chosen audience.